primefaces/primefaces/primefaces-selenium/README.md

 It also manage and download the Selenium WebDriver.
 Currently supported: firefox, chrome, safari.
 You can also manage it by yourself via `webdriver.adapter`.

-This is the successor of primefaces-arquillian and heavily inspired by Arquillian Graphene.

 ## Dependencies